-Opening a Safe Deposit Box After Death
+How to Open a Safe Deposit Box After Death in New York City

-Identify the location of the Safe Deposit Box You Believe to Be holding Decedent’s Assets So You Can Open a Safe Deposit Box After Death
+Identify the location of the Box You Believe to Be holding Decedent’s Assets So You Can Open a Safe Deposit Box After Death

 Look through the Decedent’s papers and speak with people familiar with the Decedent’s financial affairs.
 If you are not able to do so, contact financial institutions near Decedent residence or last known place of business.
 Banks may be reluctant to respond but be persistent – ask to speak with the branch manager and advise the branch manager that you are the Decedent’s personal representative/spouse/beneficiary and need to know for purposes of obtaining a Court Order whether Decedent had a safe deposit box.

 Practice Tip: Check your county’s local website to see if there are any specific rules or other forms that need to be filled out.
 (For example, the Queens County Surrogate’s Court Petition to Open the Safe Deposit Box has a different format than the NY County Petition.
 If you are unable to check using the computer, you can also go to the Miscellaneous Department of the Surrogate’s Court in the County where the Decedent died and ask for the “Petition to Open the Safe Deposit Box.”
-You will fill out the relevant paperwork, including the Petition, and the Proposed Order.
-The clerks will review your papers, ask you to pay the relevant fees ($20 for the petition + $6 per certificate to present to the bank) and send your paperwork to the Judge.
-The Judge will then review the paperwork, and if acceptable, will sign the Order allowing you to open the box.
-Along with the signed Order, you will also be given a form called an “Inventory.”
-You will have to report your findings of the contents of the box on this form.

 Review the Contents of the Box

-Retrieve the Contents of the Box
+Retrieve the Contents of the Safe Deposit Box

-Once you have inventoried the box, you can determine whether you will need to obtain “Letters Testamentary” (if there is a Will); “Letters of Administration” (if there is no Will) or provide just as simple Small Estates Affidavit (for when assets are below a certain state determined threshold), to retrieve the contents.
+Once you have inventoried the box, you can determine whether you will need to obtain “Letters Testamentary” (if there is a Will); “Letters of Administration” (if there is no Will) or provide just a simple Small Estates Affidavit (for when assets are below a certain state determined threshold), to retrieve the contents.
 You may need to go back to Court to file certain additional paperwork to obtain the required certification to retrieve the contents.

 We can help you open the box and obtain all necessary additional authority.

-This post is made available by the lawyer for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
+This page is made available by the lawyer for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By using this site you understand that there is no attorney client relationship between you and the lawyer.
 The post should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.
 ATTORNEY ADVERTISING.